Blogs > Guides

 Carbohydrates

 Carbohydrates supplement the energy provided by fat, and they are a good source of fiber as well.
 Unused carbs can be converted to fat for later use.
-Try to find dog food with carbs that are metabolized slowly so that they can be used as they are digested.
+Try to find dog food with carbs that are metabolised slowly so that they can be used as they are digested.

 Fiber